expo/expo/docs/versions/unversioned/guides/push-notifications.rst

     }]
   }

-If there are errors that affect individual messages but not the entire request, the ``errors`` field will be empty and the ``data`` field will contain push receipts that describe the errors:
+If there are errors that affect individual messages but not the entire request, the HTTP status code will be 200, the ``errors`` field will be empty, and the ``data`` field will contain push receipts that describe the errors:

 .. code-block:: json